guilhermef/ioredis_newrelic_bug/README.md

 to the current transaction.

-But on GET /redis or /redis_callback it shows a log "msg":"No transaction found for custom parameters.", so it lost track of the current transaction.
+But on GET /redis or /redis_callback it shows a log `"msg":"No transaction found for custom parameters."`, so it lost track of the current transaction.